anil1106/Hello-World/README.md

 # Hello-World
-This is a repository for me
+This is a repository for showing the bare minimums of github and how to maintain neuver,function,etc.